 In 1999 the EU instituted a de facto moratorium on any new approval of GE products.
-The moratorium has halted come \$300 million in U.S. corn shipments.
+The moratorium has halted some \$300 million in U.S. corn shipments.
 EU policymakers also moved toward establishing mandatory labeling requirements for products containing GE ingredients.
-Subsequently, the EU has put in place legislation to restart the process of approving GE crop varieties, but has yet to complete regulations on labeling GE foods.
+Subsequently, the EU has put in place legislation to restart the process of approving GE crop varieties, but has yet to complete regulations on labeling GE foods and for tracing GE crops through the food chain.
+The EU Commission has prepared regulations for approving products of agricultural biotechnology that, once approved, would come into effect in October, 2002.
+At that point, according to the EU Commission, approvals could be progressively "unblocked."
+Some EU member states might still object to such approvals, however.
+Also the EU Parliament has recently voted to toughen the Commissions proposed rules on tracing and labeling bio-engineered crops and to make the approval process more difficult.
+Differences between the Commission and the Parliament will have to be reconciled before the new rules take effect.
 On July 25, 2001, the European Commission proposed stringent rules on labeling and traceability of GM food and animal feed.
 U.S. biotechnology, food, and agriculture interests are concerned that these regulations, if adopted by the EU governments and EU Parliament, will deny U.S. products entry into the EU market and may seek to challenge them in the WTO.

 The Bush Administration in late August 2001 reiterated its view that regulatory approaches toward products of biotechnology should be transparent, predictable, and based on sound science.
 Moreover, the Administration made clear that it would mount an aggressive campaign against proposed EU labeling and traceability regulations by pressing the EU not to adopt regulations that would violate WTO rules or hurt U.S. exports.
 On February 7, 2002, USTR Zoellick stated that the United States is "very strongly" considering filing a formal dispute settlement complaint in the WTO over the EU's failure to lift its moratorium on imports of GMOs.
 EU Trade Commissioner Pascal Lamy countered that U.S. action along these lines would be "immensely counterproductive" because it would be seen as a challenge to "consumer fears and perceptions."
+During October 2002, Zoellick reportedly has been telling European officials that the United States may bring the issue to the WTO by the end of the year.
+(For further discussion, see CRS Report 98-861, U.S. - European Agricultural Trade: Food Safety and Biotechnology Issues).